 Regardless of the kind of rescue you decide to work with, it is your duty to remember the following:

 - It is your job to research what the best canine match would be for you.
 Do not go by what you see in the media or what an adoption counselor states.
 Talk to trainers, check out breed specific rescue and breed club websites, get your hands on books, etc. Knowing what the breed or assumed breeds in the cross were developed for will help you decide what type of dog you should consider.
+For example, Yorkshire Terriers have a vermin hunting and killing history.
+They are terriers and not toys.

 - Check out the rescue.
 Visit and talk to people before you are ready to fill out the paperwork.
 What is your first impression of the people you may be working with?